ssimpo/gulp/README.md

 ## What is gulp-augment

-Gulp is awesome but I found myself constantly writing my helper functions and modules.
-When you start to write the same helper code over and over again in different modules it is probably better to formalise it into a module.
+Gulp is great!
+However, I've found myself repeatedly writing extra helper functions and modules.
+When you start to write the same code over and over again, it is time to formalise that code it into a module.

-Gulp Augment is a collection of gulp additions and tools to make life easier.
-It is not an attempt to improve gulp or make it better, but rather a collection of helpful extras.
+Gulp Augment is a collection of additions and tools for gulp.
+It is not an attempt to improve gulp, but rather a collection of helpful extras.

 ## Can I help?

-I will always look favourably at PR requests any suggestions for improving things.
+I will always look favourably at PR requests and suggestions for improvements.
 This is especially true for bug fixes and code improvement.

-If you have any great additions that you use in your gulp workflow, I'd be interest to hear from you.
-I can't promise to include them as we have to avoid bloat and functionality that is to too bespoke; however, anything that make gulping quicker, nicer or more efficient will be considered.
+If you have any great additions that you use in your gulp workflow, I'd be interested to hear from you.
+I can't promise to include them as we have to avoid bloat; as well as, functionality that is to too bespoke.
+However, anything that makes gulping quicker, nicer or more efficient will be considered.

 ## Project status

 **Permanent beta** - aka Google style

-Basically, this module is stable and I will not be adding anything that breaks current functionality.
-However, I am looking to add more and better functionality over time; hence, we are still beta as it might expand a lot be we call it stable.
+This module is stable.
+I will not be add anything that breaks current functionality (unless tagged as experimental/beta).
+However, I am looking to add more and better functionality over time; hence, we are still in beta.
+The module may expand a considerably before we reach true 'stable'.

 ## Gulp Versions

 This module should work seamlessly in either gulp3 or gulp4.
-Some minor functionality does not work in gulp3 but these are non-essential and non-breaking.
-Part of the idea of this module is cut across the differences between the two gulps so you don't have to remember what you used on a particular project.
+There is some minor functionality does not work in gulp3 (these are non-essential and non-breaking).

+One of the core ideas with this module is cut across the differences between the two gulps so you don't have to remember what you used on a particular project.

 ## Getting started